Second year anniversary of the International Institute for Justice and the Rule of Law

 We are highly gratified by the growth and expansion of the Institute.
 We have assembled an amazing and highly motivated team of 11 staff members from 8 countries.
 We are currently implementing grants from the European Union, the Netherlands, Spain, Switzerland, Turkey, the United Kingdom, and the United States.
 We are also strengthened by secondments of experienced justice professionals from Turkey, the United Kingdom, and the United States.
 We further receive valuable in kind and administrative support and advice from Malta and other IIJ board members.
 We benefit from close partnerships with a host of international, national and non-governmental organizations on specific workshops and broader initiatives, as well as from new partnerships with national training centers and other organizations that we have developed over the past twelve months.
 The diverse group of supporters has been a strong vote of confidence in the quality of the programs we deliver.

 The IIJ continues to benefit from offering a practitioner focus in a neutral learning environment where counterterrorism topics can be discussed in a constructive manner.
 Through our partnership with the University of Malta, we have the capacity to hold IIJ training programs of up to sixty participants in two different large conference rooms as well as a number of small breakout facilities.
-The lease for the Birgu Armoury, the permanent home for the IIJ, is currently being finalized before the IIJ will start with the renovations of the place in a modern training institute.
 Our location in the Mediterranean is well accessible for participants from across Africa, the Middle East and other regions.

 If you have not yet come to Malta, it might be time to visit!
 We are changing and growing every day, and we invite you to be a part of our continuing development.